NikosGavalas/ntua-softeng/docs/Merged-Full.md

 - Microsoft Windows
 	- NuGet
-	- MSbuild
+	- MSBuild
-- Any unix distribution
+- Any Unix distribution
 	- NuGet
 	- xBuild
-- Any unix distribution
+- Any Unix distribution
 	- Docker

 The application also requires a stable connection to a `MySql server`.